Krnsand/rock-paper-scissors-lizard-spock/README.md

 I tested my deployed website with Lighthouse and got the following results:

-<details><summary>Home</summary>
+<details><summary>Index</summary>
   <img src="https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/lighthouse.png">
   </details>

-In my last project my "Performance score" was not very good and I deducted that it was because of the image sizes I was using.
+In my last project my "Performance score" was not very good due to the image sizes I was using.
 I kept that in mind this time around and comressed the images I used, specifically the background image.

 ### Unfixed Bugs